"America's Night Out Against Crime"

 - Send a message to criminals letting them know neighborhoods are organized and fighting back.

-Steps to Plan a Block Party
+Steps to Plan next year's Block Party

 - Solicit help from your neighbors and form a committee.
 You will find that as a group, you will be able to generate some great ideas as to what type of event to plan.
 Your Block Captains may make excellent committee members.